 Nadia Laham has been quite active on the Ottawa arts scene for the past twenty years.
-Born in Ottawa, she pursued a Ph.D.
-Degree in Communications in France before joining the federal public service.
-Nadia has worked at the Canada Council for the Arts and currently manages the Support for Artistic and Literary Magazines at Canadian Heritage.
+Born in Ottawa, she pursued a Doctoral Degree in Communications in France before joining the federal public service.
+Nadia has worked at the Canada Council for the Arts and is a currently a manager in the Cultural Affairs Sector at Canadian Heritage.
 She also oversees the Dennis Tourbin Fund for Emerging Artists which supports the creation of multi-disciplinary and performance works.
-Nadia enjoys photography and is thrilled to be able to fulfill a childhood dream by taking drawing courses at the OSA since the beginning of the year.
+Nadia enjoys photography and is thrilled to be able to fulfill a childhood dream by taking art courses at the OSA.

 Karen Vinczeffy is a chartered accountant and works as a manager at Welch LLP, a medium-sized public accounting firm.
 She has a lot of experience in auditing not-for-profit organizations, including arts-related organizations.
 She has always had an interest in art and enjoys taking in the various galleries in the Ottawa area.
 She likes to travel and enjoys the outdoors.